-The Reelworld Producer Program, currently underway, is a year-long curriculum that provides mentoring and learning opportunities, and creates pathways to build a career as a producer in the television industry.
+The Reelworld Producer Program is a year-long curriculum that provides mentoring and learning opportunities, and creates pathways to build a career as a producer in the television industry.
 The program candidates will be immersed in the business side of the Canadian entertainment field.
 After choosing a project, under a mentor, they will learn valuable skills such as creating a corporation, retaining intellectual property rights, choosing and optioning scripts, creating deal memos, choosing key creatives and casting directors, plus much more.

 From working as an in-store retail manager for Target Canada and Fed Ex Office to her role as a Project Manager for Corus Entertainment’s Content & International Distribution teams, and now most recently as Commercial Account Manager Trainee (Media and Entertainment) at RBC - Margaret has a diversified portfolio of experience.
 With a long-standing passion for film and television, Margaret has also worked with organizations such as TIFF, NBCUniversal, and as a CMPA Diversity Mentor Trainee with Conquering Lion Pictures in Toronto.
 She currently works for RBC as a Commercial Account Manager, supporting the Media and Entertainment sector.
 Having graduated from her MBA in 2018, Margaret looks to build a career in bringing the best in diverse and inclusive stories to the screens on a global scale and behind the scenes